 What causes a narcissistic mother doesn’t matter.
 The damage she’s done will last a lifetime, if not generations.

 I thought it was normal to be negative all the time.

 Usually, the voice is of the person who raised you, and you can bet a child raised by a narcissist has a very nasty inner voice.

-You can’t fix a narcissistic mother or get even for a lifetime of abuse, but you can get revenge by undoing the damaging and living a happy and fulfilled life.
+You can’t fix a narcissistic mother or get even for a lifetime of abuse, but you can outsmart them by undoing the damage and living a happy and fulfilled life.

 She will absolutely hate you for being happy because it’s something she will never be able to do.
 She will most likely never be happy for as long as she lives, but that doesn’t have to happen to you because you are not your mother.